dosreislab/simclock/README.md

-Open file `pri10s-relaxed.tree`, which contains the tree we just simulated, and copy the tree into the `MCbase.dat` file, so that it looks something like this (your branch lengths may look different because it is a random simulaiton):
+Open file `pri10s-relaxed.tree`, which contains the tree we just simulated, and copy the tree into the `MCbase.dat` file, so that it looks something like this (your branch lengths may look different because it is a random simulation):

 ```
  0     * 0,1:seqs or patterns in paml format (mc.paml) ...